MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 ![Screenshot of the Create Configuration dialog box showing the Georeference.](../images/places/maps-creator-guide-002.png)

 #### Units
 Map one or more DWG layer(s) to the Unit feature class.
-An instance of a Unite feature class object is produced for each entity in the DWG layer.
+An instance of a Unit feature class object is produced for each entity in the DWG layer.
 Optionally, you can map a DWG layer that contains text values to be used for Unit names.
 Unit categories can also be defined by providing a CSV that maps a DWG text value to a category value.

 ![Screenshot of the Create Configuration dialog box showing Units.](../images/places/maps-creator-guide-003.png)